oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 #### Mount the ConfigMap as a volume in the `weblogic-server` container
 Edit the domain definition and configure a volume for the `ConfigMap` containing the `fluentd` configuration.

-**NOTE**: For brevity only the paths to the relevant configuration being added is shown.
+**NOTE**: For brevity, only the paths to the relevant configuration being added is shown.
 A complete example of a domain definition is at the end of this document.

 Example: `kubectl edit domain bobs-bookstore -n bob` and add the following portions to the domain definition.
 ```yaml